 When deciding on how long an answer should be, you should look at the number of marks available for the question as well as the command word.
 If a question is worth 10 marks, then Examiners will be looking for 10 unique (not repeated) things.
-These might be a mixture of points you are making, evidence you are citing and explanations you are giving.
+These might be a mixture of points that you are making and evidence you are citing.